wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-python-html-parser-for-web-scraping-with-beautiful-soup.md

 ## What is HTML?

 Before we get any further, here is a quick primer on HTML (if you are already familiar with web development, feel free to skip this section).
 HTML stands for hyper-text markup language and is a markup language that gives websites their structure.
-For example, this is what HTML looks like:

 Take a look at this website:

 ![Example.com](/content/blog/build-a-python-html-parser-for-web-scraping-with-beautiful-soup/example.com.png)